zcsizmadia/KernelTrace/docs/api-reference.md

 IAsyncEnumerable<T> ReadAsync<T>(CancellationToken ct = default)
     where T : unmanaged;

+// Stream raw byte buffers — use when events have a dynamic schema
+// or when a single .bpf.o emits multiple event types.
+// Each Memory<byte> is a view of a pooled buffer; do not retain it beyond the loop body.
+IAsyncEnumerable<ReadOnlyMemory<byte>> ReadRawAsync(CancellationToken ct = default);

 // Zero-copy callback API.
 The handler receives a `ref readonly T`
 // backed by the mmap'd ring buffer — do not cache the reference.
 Task ProcessAsync<T>(